agusalex/ghostfolio-sync/README.md

 If you are using ghostfolio self-hosted option, you need to go into Ghostfolio and add a platform for IBKR.

-Then do a request to `/account` to find the relevant platform ID and store it in the IBKR_PLATFORM env variable
+Then make a request to `/account` to find the relevant platform ID and store it in the IBKR_PLATFORM env variable

 ```bash
 curl "http://10.0.0.2:3333/api/v1/account" \